QuantiusBenignus/BlahST/README.md

 ### Principle of operation
 The work is done by the *ws[r]i* script, similar to the one in [Blurt](https://github.com/QuantiusBenignus/blurt/) - a simple GNOME extension for speech-to-text input.
 Speech recognition is performed by whisper.cpp which must be precompiled on your Linux system or available as a [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server) instance on your LAN.
 The idea here is to not even write an extension like Blurt.
 Just use a pair of hotkeys to start and stop recording from the microphone and send the recorded speech to whisper.cpp which dumps transcribed text into the clipboard.
+An universal approach that should work in most Linux desktop environments and distributions.

 When speech input is initiated with a hotkey, a microphone indicator appears in the top bar and is shown for the duration of the recording (can be interupted with another hotkey).
 The disappearance of the microphone icon from the top bar indicates completion and the transcribed text can be pasted from the clipboard.
 On slower systems there may be a slight delay after the microphone icon disappears and before the text reaches the clipboard due to longer transcription time.
 On my computer, via the whisper.cpp server API, it is less than 150 ms (300 ms with local whisper.cpp) for an average paragraph of spoken text.